kimgahyung/SENG300/README.txt

 =========================================================================
 Known bugs
 =========================================================================
-- When counting references, it also counts the case when it's been declared
 - When finding references of type with fully qualified name, it only counts the number of references of fully qualified name and does not count the number of references of simple name.
 For example, when the